nanaagyei/code-explain/RAILWAY_DEPLOYMENT.md

 ### 6.6: Configure Frontend Port

+**⚠️ IMPORTANT: Let Railway auto-detect the port!**

 1. Go to **"Settings"** → **"Networking"**
-2. Railway will show port configuration:
-   - **Option A**: Let Railway auto-detect (usually port 80 for Nginx)
-   - **Option B**: Manually set port (if needed, but usually not required for Nginx)
+2. **CRITICAL**: Do NOT manually set a port - let Railway auto-detect
+3. Railway will:
+   - Read the `EXPOSE 80` directive from your Dockerfile
+   - Automatically assign a port (usually 8080 or similar)
+   - Set the `$PORT` environment variable
+   - Your startup script will use this `$PORT` value
-3. Railway will generate a public URL like: `https://your-frontend-name.railway.app`
+4. Railway will generate a public URL like: `https://your-frontend-name.railway.app`

+**If you manually set a port:**
+- Railway's load balancer will try to connect to your manually set port
+- But nginx will be listening on the `$PORT` value Railway provides
+- This causes "connection refused" errors (502 Bad Gateway)
+- **Solution**: Remove the manual port setting and let Railway auto-detect

 ## Step 7: Update CORS After Deployment